MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-journey.md

 > If any of this information has changed, make sure to communicate the change with the solution provider before you schedule the actual deployment.

 ## Onsite deployment phase
 To deploy Azure Stack, an onsite engineer from your hardware solution provider will need to be present to kick off the deployment.
-To ensure a successful deployment, ensure that all information provided through the deployment worksheet has not changed.
+To ensure a successful deployment, ensure that all information provided through the deployment worksheet hasn't changed.

 The following is what you should expect from the onsite engineer during the deployment experience:

 - Check all the cabling and border connectivity to ensure the solution is properly put together and meets your requirements.
 - Configure the solution HLH (Hardware Lifecycle Host), if present.
-- Check to make sure all BMC, BIOS, and Network settings are correct.
+- Check to make sure all BMC, BIOS, and network settings are correct.
-- Make sure the firmware of all components is at the latest approved version by the solution.
+- Make sure firmware for all components is at the latest approved version by the solution.
 - Start the deployment.

 > [!NOTE]